Peter-Easterbrook/Peter-Easterbrook/README.md

 <h3 align="center">A web development enthusiast living in Vienna</h3>

 - Currently drafting a bunch of React Native apps with Expo Go and the new file-based routing.
+- I currently need 12 testers for the "closed testing" round as a Google dev.
+If you'd like to be one of the first to get a preview version of my latest React Native Android app, please get in touch.

 - Also working on a <a href="https://next-recipe-share2024.vercel.app/" target="_blank">Next v14 Gastro app</a> with built-in SSR and MongoDB database connection functionality  <a href="https://nextjs.org/" target="_blank"> <img src="https://reactnative.dev/img/header_logo.svg" alt="mongodb" width="40" height="40"/> </a>